lando/acquia/docs/development.md

 ## Releasing

 To deploy and publish a new version of the package to the `npm` registry you need only [create a release on GitHub](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
-The GitHub release will automatically [prepare the release](https://github.com/lando/prepare-release-action) and deploy it to NPM, so make sure to use the correct semantic version for the release title (ex: \`v0.8.0\`).
+The GitHub release will automatically [prepare the release](https://github.com/lando/prepare-release-action) and deploy it to NPM, so make sure to use the correct semantic version for the release title (e.g., `v0.8.0`).

 Also note that if you create a "pre-release" it will tag the `npm` package with `edge` instead of the default `latest` tag.
 Also note that while you can toggle the pre-release checkbox after the initial release creation this will not trigger a new release and/or promote the release from `edge` to `latest`.
 If you want to deploy to `latest` then create a new release without pre-released checked.